rogue-87/java-message-passing/readme.md

 ### Things you can do

-1. the client can send a message to the server and that message will be displayed on the server terminal session.
+1. ~~the client can send a message to the server and that message will be displayed on the server terminal session.~~

-2. send `marco` to the server, and it will reply back to the client with `polo`.
+2. ~~send `marco` to the server, and it will reply back to the client with `polo`.~~

+both server and client can talk to each other!